aws-samples/cfn101-workshop/workshop/content/basics/operations/user-data/_index.md

 ---
-title: 'Lab 08: User Data'
+title: 'User data'
 date: 2019-11-13T16:52:42Z
 weight: 300
 ---

 ### Overview

 You can use AWS CloudFormation to automatically install, configure, and start applications on Amazon EC2 instances.
 Doing so enables you to easily replicate deployments and update existing installations without connecting directly to the instance, which can save you a lot of time and effort.

 ### Topics Covered
 In this lab you will deploy an Apache Web server with a simple PHP application via **[UserData](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html)** property.